Reviews

 Pulse Man - A good looking game

 "The game holds up, because of it's timeless artstyle" is a popular argument on the internet.
 It has grown into a pet hate of mine, and it really should be contested more often than it is.
-It should be said that "A strong artstyle can make a game hold up better over time than its peers" is not untrue, but rarely do people phrase it with any level of care.
-The following four reasons sum up why careful phrasing is necessary, and why I dislike the argument.
+Like many ideas it is a distortion of a better and more nuanced idea: "A strong artstyle can make a game hold up better over time than its peers".
+Below I have summarised four reasons why the careful phrasing is necessary and why I disagree with the oversimplification.

 1. Artstyle does not equal timeless

-The argument is most often used when talking about a very specific period in time - The 00s.
+The argument is most often used when talking about a very specific period in time: 2000 - 2010.
 If you go back, you eventually find that ALL games have artstyles that are substantially different to reality.
 Some of them still look good, some of them really don't.
 This is where the argument totally falls apart if someone is arguing that all artstyles are timeless (or age better) compared to realistic games.

 I do not think it is unfair to say that almost everything for the Atari has held up particularly poorly over time, and artstyle does not do much to help.
 But we don't have to go quite so far back, there are many examples from when 3D was becoming more popular.
-The grainy, wobbly Playstation graphics and the smeared, blurry look of N64 games are well known.
+The grainy, wobbly Playstation graphics and the smeared, blurry look of N64 games are well known hallmarks of dated graphics.
+Admittedly, realistic games for these consoles definitely held up worse than the best games with an artistic style, but artstyle does not automatically step around the graphical flaws.

 3. Mixing nostalgia with picky modern standards